St. Louis Port Authority

-- Participates in a wide-variety of redevelopment projects across the Port District.
+- Creates new and participates in ongoing redevelopment projects across the Port District.

-- Meets regularly with state and federal agencies and others to develop port infrastructure funding and expedite river-borne commerce both in the City and throughout our region.
+- Meets regularly with state and federal agencies and others to develop port infrastructure funding and expedite river-borne commerce.

-- Processes lease agreements for City-owned property through the City of St. Louis Port Authority Commission and various other City entities as required.
+- Processes lease agreements and renewals for City-owned property in the Port District, working with the Port Authority Commission and the City's Board of Alderman as needed.

-- Coordinates permits for 3-day mooring privileges with the Director of the City's Street Department.
+- Coordinates permits for up to 3-day mooring privileges with the Director of the City's Street Department.

-- Prepares documents required for monthly meetings of the City of St. Louis Port Authority Commission.
+- Prepares documents required for monthly meetings of the Port Authority Commission.